 After a blistering week of meetings with prospects, customers and partners at Black Hat, and the barrage of follow-up work that created, I finally sat back to reflect on the Black Hat USA 2017 Conference.
 Here are my observations (I’m interested in your impressions, too):

 Cybersecurity Funding and Energy is Perking Up

-After a lull in funding, new companies and M&A in 2016, the cyber buzz is ratcheting back up and it showed at Black Hat.
+After a lull in funding, new companies, and M&A in 2016, the cyber buzz is ratcheting back up and it showed at Black Hat.
 VC funding has rebounded in 2017, and you could feel the renewed energy from the record number of participants – practitioners, vendors, and market makers.
-Several market segments in particular seemed to stand out.
+Several market segments, in particular, stand out.
 The endpoint security segment, though widely criticized for capitalizing beyond the Total Addressable Market (TAM), remains a top of mind issue with CISOs.
 Many are deciding whether to stick with established players (e.g., Symantec or McAfee), or go with a free Anti-Virus solution augmented by an advanced endpoint protection player that also offers endpoint detection and response (EDR) software.

 Energy is Focused

 While the industry seemed to up its mojo at Black Hat, it’s a noticeably down-to-earth vibe.
 Fundamentals like sound differentiation strategies, product-market fit, and the full tilt to subscription-based pricing are all in vogue.
 It seemed widely accepted that this surge of activity will result in a rash of consolidation vs. additional mega raises or IPOs.
 There just aren’t many open seats at the eco-system (think Apple, Android in mobile) table.
 I sensed a much more realistic view of where most of these firms would end up in two to three years.
 So, while Black Hat was ablaze with renewed innovation and energy, it was tempered by the reality of today’s capital markets and their zeal for real businesses, and practical expectations.